malys/microprofile-quarkus-slides/Readme.md

 ---

+* new governance {.fragment .fade-right}
-* 12x the pace of traditional Java EE
+* 12x the pace of traditional Java EE {.fragment .fade-right}
 * with less risk and smaller feature sets, developers can adopt new innovations more quickly {.fragment .fade-right}

 --